UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # 5. Sharing your experiment
 Running your experiment _locally_ will usually _also_ still work after editing that value the `globals.js` file, but of course, the data is not saved like on the server, you will just get a bunch of output in your browser window, like while developing locally.
 Please do make sure to keep track of your edits, once you are sure everything works, you can invite your participants!

-# Genral best practices for jsPsych experiments
+# General best practices for jsPsych experiments

 ## Audio
 In the case of web server setup, it is as good idea to initialise jsPysch with ```use_webaudio = true```, in case you use audio stimuli.
 This is typically faster than when set to false.
 This seems to be be redundant now, since we can do such things using ```jspsych-uil-utils```.